Acupuncture in Pregnancy

 Acupuncture has techniques to promote recovery; these include “mother warming” treatments that can be given by a partner, advice on diet and the use of specific strengthening and blood building herbs.
 Other conditions that can be helped by acupuncture include; insufficient lactation, wound healing and scar tissue repair, postnatal depression and urinary incontinence.

-Acupuncture offers a safe, effective and drug free treatment option during pregnancy.
+Acupuncture offers a safe and drug free treatment option during pregnancy.

 Other Acupuncture Services